All Episodes

 Several of them have been in this regime.

-New York Times still claiming the shooting was the consequences of political rhetoric, just not the kind that they uh wanted.
+New York Times still claiming the shooting was the consequences of political rhetoric, just not the kind that they wanted.

-So, anyway, the shootings aren't changing enough.
+So anyway, the shootings aren't changing enough.

-Uh, we need more shootings.
+We need more shootings.

-That's the well, Snerdley.
+That's the well, snerdly.

 I'm just telling you, let me read this to you again.

-Perhaps, though, we have to consider another explanation for why this didn't get rid of right wing media.
+Perhaps, though, we have to consider another explanation for why this didn't get rid of right-wing media.

 That the speed and fractiousness of our modern society make it all but impossible now for any one moment to transform the national debate.